sainimayankmohan/DetectionAndTracking/README.md

+# DetectionAndTracking
+Sports Ball Detection and Tracking using opencv c++ and Deep Learning

 This project is to demonstrate the detection and traking using opencv and deep learning concepts.

 This project require the knowledge of C++ and opencv libraries.
 Apart from this it also requires some knowledge